vaadin/flow/.github/ISSUE_TEMPLATE.md

 For feature requests, always include your use case - what are you trying to achieve and why.

-Please use the following template to report BUGS:
+Good quality bug report increases the likelihood to get the bug fixed.
+Please use the following template to report bugs.``` -->
-In case you don't use the template, we might not start working on the issue.
--->
 ### Description of the bug
 <!-- Explain briefly what is broken or what you want to achieve -->